hillaper/Rela2x/README.md

 **Everything is decided by Larmor frequency differences.** A term survives the secular approximation if the frequency at which it oscillates in the interaction frame vanishes.
 For the J-coupling this means that the flip-flop term is kept between spins sharing an isotope label and dropped otherwise, and for *R* it means that the secular test never sees the J-coupling at all.
 That is the correct leading-order treatment at high field, where $J \ll \omega$: the J-coupling is too small to change which terms are secular.
 It also means Rela²x will not describe a regime where that ordering fails.

+**The secular approximation is made against the Zeeman Hamiltonian alone.** This holds for the coherent and the incoherent part alike, and it extends to the residual dipolar and quadrupolar couplings: they are part of the static Hamiltonian, but they do not enter the test that decides which terms survive it, in exactly the way the J-coupling does not.
+Strictly, that test should be made in the eigenbasis of the complete static Hamiltonian rather than of the Zeeman term alone.
+The treatment is therefore the correct leading-order one while the residual couplings are small compared with the Larmor frequency differences the test is made on — the usual situation at high field — but it is an assumption rather than an identity, and a strong residual coupling is a regime Rela²x does not currently describe.

 <!-- **The deviation from equilibrium is exact.** Because the secular coherent part commutes with the Zeeman Hamiltonian, it also commutes with the high-temperature equilibrium state, $[\hat H, \hat \rho_{\mathrm{eq}}] = 0$.
 Writing the semiclassical equations of motion for the deviations from thermal equilibrium is therefore exact within the high-field limit, with no leftover $-i[\hat H, \hat\rho_{\mathrm{eq}}]$ term.
 Retaining the non-secular terms breaks this, to the order of $J/\omega$. -->

 ## API reference

 For reference: the Usage walkthrough above tells the whole story of building *H*, *R* and *L*, and covers the handful of names needed for ordinary work.
-Everything below is the rest of the public namespace — building blocks Rela²x uses internally and exposes because they are useful on their own. `from rela2x import *` brings 69 names into your namespace in total; only names related to spin physics or to the package's main functionality are exposed this way.
+Everything below is the rest of the public namespace — building blocks Rela²x uses internally and exposes because they are useful on their own. `from rela2x import *` brings 73 names into your namespace in total; only names related to spin physics or to the package's main functionality are exposed this way.
 The internal plumbing behind them (string/index parsing, basis-sorting machinery, the individual relaxation/Hamiltonian term-builders, and similar helpers) remains fully usable, just not part of the flat namespace — reach it via its submodule under `rela2x._core` if you need it.
 Grouped below by layer, roughly from the top down; full documentation for every one of them lives in the docstrings, under `src/rela2x/_core/`.

 ### Entry points